Organized packing for travel (including my 4 must-have essentials)

 Do you dread packing for work and personal trips?
 I used to be a victim of over-packing.
 That all changed after a two-week motorcycle trip down the California Baha; on that trip, I was forced to live out of a tiny bag, and realized that I could keep my skincare regime and still have enough clothes.
 I learned a lot about packing lightly and how it actually increases the quality of your vacation not having to lug a heavy suitcase around.
 I also realized the wonderful feeling of arriving home after travelling and not having a mountain of laundry and a big suitcase to unpack.

-Planning (even if you don’t know when you’re travelling yet
+Planning (even if you don’t know when you’re travelling yet)

 I cannot stress enough how important it is to plan your travel bag—and that you should start planning even before you know you’re going to travel.

 Why do you need to plan even if you don’t know when or where you’re traveling?
 The answer is simple: you want to be prepared.
-After all, whether you’re Steve Martin trying to get home for Thanksgiving or just another busy mom, student, or single professional, none of us really knows for sure one day to the next if we might have to jump in a plane, train, or automobile, for work or something personal.
-This mostly relates to your travel size toiletries. maybe a comfortable airplane outfit and nightgown.
+After all, whether you’re Steve Martin trying to get home for Thanksgiving or just another busy mom, student, or single professional, none of us really knows for sure one day to the next if we might have to jump in a plane, train, or automobile, for work or for something personal.
+This mostly relates to your travel size toiletries, maybe a comfortable airplane outfit and nightgown.
 Whatever you always travel with it is best if they are already packed and ready in your carry-on.
 My signature organizing e-course helps to really break down the planning and fitting it into your lifestyle including packing for travel.

 These days, suitcases come in a variety of different colours, shapes, sizes, and textures.
 The brand, style, and size of the suitcase is entirely a matter of individual preference.
 My recommendation is to invest in a good quality carry-on suitcase.
 I almost always only use my carry-on suitcase, since I’m too nervous to rely on my luggage to arrive when I do.
 Plus it saves so much time.

-My 4 must have essentials are really not that exciting, no trendy beauty products but rather 4 staples.
+My 4 must-have essentials are really not that exciting, no trendy beauty products but rather 4 staples.

 · A travel wallet – with all travel items that always stay in it